 How to Fluff YourArtificial Christmas Tree

-WWhilst there are many benefits to an artificial Christmas tree, such as lifespan, the guarantee it will last all Christmas and no falling needles, you do have to put some effort into decorating your tree for it to look its best.
-Here, we have covered how to correctly fluff your tree and how long you should spend for the best appearance.
+TThere are many benefits to an artificial Christmas tree, such as lifespan, the guarantee it will last the entire Christmas period, and of course no falling needles.
+To have your tree looking its bushy best, it needs to be fluffed before you put the decorations on.
+Here, we have covered how to correctly fluff your tree and how long you should spend doing so for the best appearance.

-From time to time, we receive phonecalls and feedback from our customers asking why their tree doesn't look like the photos on our website; some customers even wonder whether we have edited our pictures (we can assure you, we don't need to).
+From time to time, we receive phone calls and feedback from our customers asking why their tree doesn't look like the photos on our website; some customers even wonder whether we have edited our pictures (we can assure you, we don't need to).
 The simple answer to this is that when we set up our Christmas trees for photography, we spend at least 45 minutes pulling apart all of the branches.
-Some of our Christmas trees can have in excess of 2000 separate branches which will be tightly packed into the main supporting hinged branch for safe shipping.
+Some of our Christmas trees can have more than 2000 separate branches which will be tightly packed into the main supporting hinged branch for safe shipping.

 For the most part, our artificial trees arrive in one box that contains 2 to 4 pieces.
-These pieces have to be folded up tightly in order for them to arrive in such a compact box that keeps delivery costs down and saves space for you when you are putting your tree away again and back up into the loft.
+These pieces have to be folded up tightly in order for them to arrive in such a compact box.
+This helps keep delivery costs down and saves space for you when you are putting your tree away and back up into the loft.
 It also helps to protect the branches whilst in transit.
-Therefore, when you take the tree out of the box and assemble the pieces the tree will likely look like the picture below, a bit disappointing, empty and sad.
-But don’t worry, this can all be fixed, this isn’t how your tree will look, and it’s certainly not how we expect you to want your tree to look when finished.
+Therefore, when you take the tree out of the box and assemble the pieces the tree will likely look like the picture below.
+But don’t worry, this can all be fixed easily.
+This isn’t how your tree will look, and it’s certainly not how we expect you to want your tree to look when finished.

 Each section of the tree contains a different number of branches, the bottom will have the most and this will gradually reduce as you go up your tree.
 We recommend you start pulling out and fluffing the branches at the bottom and work up so that they are easier to get to and that you don’t miss any tucked away.